WolfyzDBois-Student/Aliases/README.md

 4. Git commit "archi-" followed by the archi number
 5. Git tag -ma "archi-" followed by the archi number
 6. Push with the tag for the moulinette

+## submit

+1. Check if we are in a git repo
+2. Check if an archi tag has been made, and complain if it hasn't.
+3. Get the number of the last archi tag
+4. Git add -A
+5. Git commit "submit-" followed by the archi number
+6. Git tag -ma "submit-" followed by the archi number
+7. Push with the tag for the moulinette

 ## Save and reload